saapai/enclave-mvp/docs/SMS_SETUP.md

 - Sends to app users in the space who are opted-in via sms_optin.
 - Polls include a 4-char code.
 Members reply with the letter (A, B, C...).
 - Replies are recorded to Supabase (sms_poll_response) and, if configured, to Airtable.
+ - If AIRTABLE_PUBLIC_RESULTS_URL is set, poll texts include a "View results" link to Airtable.
+Otherwise, they link to the base URL if AIRTABLE_BASE_ID is set.

 ## Twilio Integration (TODO)